dcsndevs/exam-practice/README.md

 - Inspiration for creating the countdown timer was gotten from Florin Pop's YouTube video.
 [Florin Pop](https://www.youtube.com/watch?v=x7WJEmxNlEs)

 ### Fonts & Icons:
-The fonts used were imported from [Google Fonts]("https://fonts.google.com/) and the Icons were from [Font Awesome](https://fontawesome.com/)
+The fonts used were imported from [Google Fonts]("https://fonts.google.com/) and the Icons from [Font Awesome](https://fontawesome.com/)
 Regular 400 Font Borel (logo), Ubuntu (paragraphs), and Ruwudu(headings) were used.

 ### Colors:
 Black, Orange and Teal were the main colors used for this site.

 ### Images:
-- The main hero image of a character studying a book, was gotten from free open source site (Undraw.co) designed by [Aggelos Gesoulis](https://twitter.com/anges244) and created by [Katerina Limpitsouni](https://twitter.com/ninaLimpi).
+- The main hero image of a character studying a book was gotten from a free open-source site (Undraw.co) designed by [Aggelos Gesoulis](https://twitter.com/anges244) and created by [Katerina Limpitsouni](https://twitter.com/ninaLimpi).
 - The logo was created using Canva.com

  - [Image Resizer](https://imageresizer.com/) and [TinyPng](https://tinypng.com/) were used to respectively resize and compress all the images on this site.
- - [Screenshot & Screen Recorder](https://ezgif.com/) was used to record live tests and used to create videos therefore.
+ - [Screenshot & Screen Recorder](https://ezgif.com/) was used to record live tests and used to create videos
  - [Am I Responsive](https://ami.responsivedesign.is/) website was used to simultaneously display how the site looks on different screen sizes.

-### Acknowledgements:
+### Acknowledgments:
 I like to thank [Juliia Konn](https://github.com/IuliiaKonovalova/), my mentor at Code Institute.
-She exemplifies her mentorship with a knack for high quality projects.
+She exemplifies her mentorship with a knack for high-quality projects.
 Her desire for quality has always challenged me to do better in my work.
 I remain grateful to her.

 I also like to thank my loving wife for her continuous support.
 She's a source of strength as always.